District of Columbia Arrest Search

 While the FBI UCR has limited information on arrest statistics in the District of Columbia, the statistics reported by the state's law enforcement agencies suggest that between 2007 to 2016, the District of Columbia saw a dramatic increase in the overall number of arrests made each year.

 In 2007, there were 17,532 arrests made by law enforcement in the District.
 This number rose to 24,023 in 2016, with nearly 7,000 arrests.
 Most of these arrests were for non-violent offenses, such as drug possession and public intoxication.
-However, the number of violent crimes reported each year has also been on the rise in recent years.
+However, the number of violent crimes reported each year has also increased in recent years.
 In 2016, there were 1,569 reported violent crimes - an increase of nearly 400 from the previous year.
+According to more recent reports, the city’s law enforcement agencies reported over 15,000 arrests in 2021.
+A nearly 30% decrease from the over 18,000 reported arrests in 2020.

-Notwithstanding, it is worth noting that the District of Columbia has just over 700,000 people.
-This means that the overall crime rate is still relatively low compared to other major cities in the United States.
+It is worth noting that the District of Columbia has just over 700,000 people.
+This means the overall crime rate is still relatively low compared to other major cities in the United States.

 What is an Arrest Record in the District of Columbia?